This post may contain affiliate links. Please read our privacy policy.

 - 2 teaspoons Dijon mustard

-- Mix the tuna, mayo, onion, celery, relish, mayo, mustard, in a medium-sized bowl.
+- Mix the tuna, mayo, onion, celery, relish, mayo, and mustard in a medium-sized bowl.
 Add the salt and pepper and blend well.

 Notes

-Solid white tuna results in a salad that can be too dry, unless you add an unconscionable amount of mayonnaise, and using all light tuna can be perceived by kids (and adults) as too fishy.
+- Solid white tuna results in a salad that can be too dry unless you add an unconscionable amount of mayonnaise, and using all light tuna can be perceived by kids (and adults) as too fishy.
 The 50/50 combo results in a tuna fish that is nicely in the middle.
-You might find a different balance to your taste, or just not have both on hand.
-That’s perfectly fine.
-I usually use tuna in water, though if you prefer tuna in oil, you can definitely use that.
-You could also use part tuna in water and some tuna in oil if you want a richer result.
-I clearly have many thoughts on canned tuna.Nutrition Information

 Super simple with a classic taste.
 I opt out of the celery (personal preference) ,use green onion instead, on ciabatta bread or sourdough and top it with arugula or spinach.
 We always come back to this recipe.
 Thank you